What is the Expected Move?

 An easy way to think of the expected move is if the stock stays within the range, options were overpriced, and if the stock goes beyond the expected move, options were underpriced.

-On Options AI, it is calculated using real-time option prices and displayed on a chart like this in Netflix:
+On Options AI, it is calculated using real-time option prices and displayed on a chart like this, with the bullish and bearish expected move shown for each expiry: